FINISHING THE END OF THE CHESAPEAKE BRACELET:

 verzion!

-While the instructions here will stand alone for making either a six-strand starknot or a five strand footrope knot as a finial end,
+While the instructions here will stand alone for making either a six-strand starknot or a five strand footrope knot as a finial end, they

 EMAIL same to me.